Professional looking to refer a household

 - hospitals in their function of providing inpatient care

 - Secretary of State for defence in relation to members of the regular armed forces

 Ensure you are familiar with requirements of the process before referring.
-You can access simple guidance and find the referral form at GOV.UK.
+You can access simple guidance here.

 The service user must consent to the referral being made.
 The consent can be made in writing or given orally although the person referring should follow the agreed processes set out in their agency’s internal guidance, if applicable.